yanranecon/yanranecon.github.io/_pages/outsideeconomics.md

 author_profile: true
 ---

-Another me in a parallel universe is probably a professional anime drawer.
+Another me in a parallel universe is an anime drawer.

 <img src="../images/onepunch.jpg" width="280">